SKR6582/SKR6582/README.md

 - **Irody**
   Advanced music bot powered by `yt-dlp`, supports streaming directly from SoundCloud and YouTube.

 - **DT**
   A TTS bot powered by `gTTS`.

+-- **Silent**
+  Silent is the successor to the Discord AI chatbot Iro.

 ---

 ## 🔗 My Links